 The Western Springs Youth Peer Jury has helped guide area adolescents since 1997 by providing non-violent, first time juvenile offenders with a second chance.
 The Police Department's State-certified officers and adult volunteer coordinators run the program, and teens serve as peer jurors, hearing cases referred by the Police Department.
 Each jury is comprised of eight teenagers.
 The jurors alternate and a pool is always available so jurors do not hear cases involving friends or acquaintances.
 Cases before the jury range from curfew to misdemeanors and selected felonies.

-The Peer Jury is a second chance for first time offenders, where they may avoid juvenile court and hopefully turn a negative situation into a positive one.
+The Youth Peer Jury is a second chance for first time offenders, where they may avoid juvenile court and hopefully turn a negative situation into a positive one.
 Jurors and offenders have benefited from the program.
-Jurors feel good about contributing to the community and see firsthand how poor decisions lead to serious consequences.
+Jurors feel good about contributing to the community and see firsthand how poor decisions can lead to serious consequences.
 This is an excellent opportunity for youth to get involved in the community.

 Join the Peer Jury

-For more information, contact Sgt.
-John Piest at (708) 246-1800 ext.156.
+For more information, please contact Sgt.
+Terry Madler.